 Four ways to save money buying a new car

 Can you give me an example?

 Yes, of course.
 Let’s take the Ford Fiesta as an example as it is Britain’s best selling car.
-A Fiesta Zetec has a list price of £13,994 (including a £1,000 ‘Ford customer saving’).
-If you want to buy this car via a PCP then you’ll have to put a deposit of £3,530.46, to which Ford contributes another £900.
+Say a Fiesta Zetec has a list price of £13,994 (including a £1,000 ‘Ford customer saving’).
+If you want to buy this car via a PCP then you’ll have to put down a deposit of £3,530.46, to which Ford contributes another £900.

 You then make a one-off payment of £169 followed by 35 monthly payments of £159.
-You’ll pay 2.9% APR at the moment, which equates to £628.46 in cash terms over the whole period.
+Say you're paying 2.9% APR, which equates to £628.46 in cash terms over the whole period.
 After making the 36 monthly payments you can either pay another £4,448 lump sum to own it outright, hand the car back, or trade it in against your next car if the residual value of it is higher than the GFMV that was used to calculate it.
 (If it isn’t – and it often isn’t - then you have no equity in the car to use as a deposit against your new PCP.)